hamzarawal/COVID-19-Classification/README.md

 This is multi-label and multi-class competition where there are three classes in total (COVID, Pneumonia and Normal).
 An image that belongs to COVID class also belongs to Pneumonia class.
 So all COVID class samples are also a sub-class of Pneumonia but an image belonging to Pneumonia class does not necessarily belongs to COVID class.

 #### Class-imbalance and Focal Loss
 The dataset has a high class imbalance.
-Students were required to implement focal loss
+Students were required to implement focal loss to handle this imbalance.
+They reported results for both with and without Focal Loss.

 #### Methodology
 Students had to submit a csv file containing classification results of test data.
 The csv has three columns in the following order: